talwrii/kitty-plotnine/README.md

 <a name="plotnine-intro"> </a>
-## An introduction to the Graphics of Grammer
+## An introduction to the Grammar of Graphics
 This library is a thin wrapper around the python [plotnine](https://plotnine.org/) library.
 Unfortunately, likely owing to the fact that plotnine is a reimplementation of [ggplot2](https://ggplot2.tidyverse.org/) which is a broadly understood tool, the *introductory* documentation for plotnine is not very complete.
-So I shall offer a small introduciton here.
+So I shall offer a small introduction here.
 You may prefer to review the [ggplot2 documentation](https://ggplot2.tidyverse.org/).

 The basic idea of the graphics of grammar is to try to produce graphs in a very expressive way.
 Separate aspects of plotting and represented by different expressions and then these expressions are combined with the `+` symbol.